polterguy/polterguy.github.io/dashboard/index.md

 ![Generate JWT token component](/images/generate-token.jpeg)

 This allows you to create a token you can use to authorize HTTP requests towards your cloudlet, if you need other systems to have extended rights towards your cloudlet.
 Tokens should be passed into your cloudlet as Bearer tokens in the Authorization HTTP header.

-## Copyright and maintenance

-The projects is copyright Thomas Hansen 2023 - 2024, and professionally maintained by [AINIRO.IO](https://ainiro.io).